codedthinking/bead.zip/docs/getting-started.md

 ### 2. Documentation

-Always include a README in your output folder.
+It is good practice to include a README in your output folder.
+This will be loaded together with the data and your collaborators will thank you!
 Example `output/README.md`:

 ```markdown
 # Processed Customer Data